tejju-2021/EDA-/README.md

 ## 🧑‍💻 Add Me

 Hi!
-I'm **[Your Name]**, a Data Science enthusiast passionate about uncovering insights through data visualization and analytics.
+I'm Tejas Dhawan, a Data Science enthusiast passionate about uncovering insights through data visualization and analytics.
 This project helped me strengthen my skills in **data cleaning, merging multiple datasets, and creating compelling visual stories**.

 If you find this project useful or inspiring, feel free to: